software-mansion/react-native-gesture-handler/docs/docs/components/reanimated_swipeable.md

 ### `overshootLeft`

 a boolean value indicating if the swipeable panel can be pulled further than the left actions panel's width.
-It is set to `true` by default as long as the left panel render method is present.
+It is set to `true` by default as long as the left panel render function is present.

 ### `overshootRight`

 a boolean value indicating if the swipeable panel can be pulled further than the right actions panel's width.
-It is set to `true` by default as long as the right panel render method is present.
+It is set to `true` by default as long as the right panel render function is present.

 ### `overshootFriction`